View Transitions API: Smooth DOM Animations in JavaScript

 console.log(transition.types); // Set {"slide"}

-The ViewTransition object gives you promises to hook into lifecycle events:
+The ViewTransition object gives you promises to hook into lifecycle events, which is essential for coordinating UI updates, analytics, or focus management:

 const transition = document.startViewTransition(() => {